 Not only does print innovation help brands stay relevant but it also ensures that the brand/product recall is prolonged.
 An example of an innovative ad via print would be Dabur Chyawanprash’s topical yet hard-hitting ad when Delhi pollution was at its peak.
 Dabur decided to push their immunity-boosting product during the health crises.
 What followed was a unique full-page ad in the Times of India—something that instantly made a difference and made a connection.

 Yet another brand that made its presence felt through this cause was Uber.
 The brand put out a front-page ad for its latest campaign #LeaveYourCarBehind to create awareness around pollution while encouraging people to use public transport.
 Not only were these ads topical but they also proved to be ground-breaking because of their innovative style of messaging.

 Sampling remains a unique form of advertising

-Sampling via print ads is an age-old practice, but that being said, it is probably the most effective way to get readers to interact with your brand, literally.
-It not only tells people about a product but gives readers to experience the product.
+Sampling via print ads is an age-old practice, but that being said, it is probably the most effective way to get readers to interact and use your brand, literally.
+It not only tells people about a product but enables readers to experience the product.
 A great example of this would be when the Times of India carried a jacket flap print ad for Godrej Aer pockets.
 The ad gave away a sample of the product that even added a scent to the newspaper.
 It said, “hello there.
 Cut me out and keep me in your bathroom for a day,” adding, “If you like the way I smell, I'll be happy to keep your bathroom fragrant for up to 30 days.
 Find me at a store near you!"

 Taking over mastheads